videolan/x265/doc/reST/cli.rst

 	has effect on slower presets which use RDO Quantization (:option:`--rd` 4, 5 and 6).
 1.0 is a typical value.
 Default disabled.
 High values can be beneficial in preserving high-frequency detail like film grain.
-Experimental
+Default: 1.0

 	**Range of values:** 0 ..
 50.0